jiaolovekt/HPCENC/README.md

   this is a very fundamental part of supercomputers so every HPC cluster should have this.
 ## Scheduler support
   __Slurm Only__\
-  Can be ported to pbs/toqrue by modifying batch scripts.
+  Can be ported to pbs/toqrue/LSF by modifying batch scripts. default batch script is config/sub_web.
+Can be replaced with webbatch -t.
 ## Heterogeneous support
   Since it's difficult for some cluster to allocate CPUs and GPUs together, currently there'll be NO GPU support for plugins or encoders.
+## Softsub support
+  Currently not scheduled.
 ## Usage
 Just clone this project to your compute cluster.
 Initiate the environment by\